vishesh-shrivastav/lin.eval/README.md

 # lin.eval
-R package for performing polynomial evaluation of linearity.
+R package for polynomial evaluation of linearity.

 **About**
 `lin.eval` is a R package for performing polynomial evaluation of linearity.